azdavis/azdavis.net/posts/define-pl-01.md

 ### Values: $e \ \mathsf{val}$

 The first judgement, $e \ \mathsf{val}$, read as "$e$ is a value", holds when
-$e$ is a "value".
-Informally, a value is an expression that is "done" evaluating.
+$e$ is a value.
+Informally, a value is an expression that is done evaluating.

 In Hatsugen, the values are integer and boolean literals.